coding-dojo-data-science/dojo-env-setup/docs/Instructions-updating-dojo-env.md

 - To use your renamed old dojo-env:
     - First, you must run the `conda activate dojo-env-old` command manually after starting your Terminal before starting jupyter notebook.
-    - Second, form within your Jupyter Notebook, you must click on Kernel > Change Kernel> and select "Python (dojo-env-old)"
+    - Second, from within your Jupyter Notebook, you must click on Kernel > Change Kernel> and select "Python (dojo-env-old)"

 ### Option B)  Remove Your Old dojo-env